The 100 Greatest Memes Ever, Ranked

 We live in an era defined by memes.
-True, meme-ifying images is a practice as old as humanity itself, but the advent of the internet has made that process much... danker.
-Whether repurposed from YouTube videos, movie screengrabs, or catchphrases, these golden viral nuggets shape how we consume, criticize, and communicate through cultural touchstones.
+True, meme-ifying images and videos is a practice as old as humanity itself, but the advent of the internet has made that process much... danker.
+Whether repurposed from YouTube videos, movie screengrabs, or viral catchphrases, these golden nuggets shape how we consume, criticize, and communicate through cultural touchstones.

-(Not so) long ago, there existed a program titled American Chopper, about the Teutul family, a tough bunch of guys who built neat bikes.
+(Not so) long ago, there existed a Discovery Channel program titled American Chopper, about the Teutul family, a tough bunch of guys who built custom motorcycles.
 Today, this heated scene from said show, in which Paul Teutul Sr. and Paul Teutul Jr. argue with words and then chairs, is back from the dead as a template for staging new arguments.
-Regardless of the stakes, the intensity always remains the same.
-Which is very, very good.
+Regardless of the stakes, the intensity always remains the same, which is very, very good.

-What single image better defines the modern experience of the internet than the Trollface?
-We say: none.
+What single image better defines the early experience of the modern internet than the Trollface?

 This OG meme goes all the way back to 1939, when World War II broke out and the British had to get their propaganda machine in gear.
 Did the War Ministry know it was creating a bona fide proto-meme?
 No, obviously, but when originals of these posters were unearthed in 2000, they quickly spread around the internet thanks to their simple design (already looks like a macro!) and the irony of the ask.
 Yes, when the Germans are bombing London back to King Arthur's court, just go about your business!
 Everything is normal, folks!
 Like all great memes, this one has reached an annoying super-saturation point, but its influence must be acknowledged.